 Abstract: We examine whether non-fundamental improvements in secondary market trading conditions lead to renegotiations of syndicated loans.
 Exploiting a regression discontinuity design around the LSTA 100 index reconstitution, we find that loans included in the index are five times more likely to receive interest-rate-reducing amendments relative to comparable loans just below the threshold.
 Utilizing the within-loan-package interest rate variation, we confirm that these renegotiations are not driven by borrowers’ fundamentals.
 The threat of refinancing likely drives this effect, as our findings are more pronounced when institutional credit supply is higher and when loans are not subject to call protections.

 This figure plots the likelihood of having a rate-reducing amendments over the size rank.
-At the index inclusion threshold, there is clear discontinuity that indicate index included loans (red) are more likely to have rate-reducing renegotiation.

 Abstract: Leveraging the around-the-clock high-frequency S&P 500 index futures data, we document a significant and robust market-wide spillover from individual large firms' earnings announcements.
 Such spillover highlights the role of firms' earnings news as a pivotal source of aggregate market information, on par with macroeconomic releases.
 We further show that the magnitude of earnings news spillover is a persistent firm characteristic associated with the firm's size and industry.
 To examine the systematic risk explanation for the earnings announcement premium, we extend the model of Savor and Wilson (2016) to allow firms' news to covey heterogeneous aggregate cash flow news.
 Consistent with the model's prediction, we find that firms with larger expected earnings spillovers earn higher abnormal returns during the announcement weeks.
 Therefore, our findings provide direct evidence supporting the systematic risk explanation for the earnings announcement premium.